AES is a symmetric key encryption cipher, and it is generally regarded as the "gold standard” for encrypting data.

 An introduction to AES encryption

-The same key used to encrypt the data is used to decrypt it.
+AES is a symmetric key encryption cipher.
+This means that the same key used to encrypt the data is used to decrypt it.
 This does create a problem: how do you send the key in a secure way?

 Asymmetric encryption systems solve this problem by securing data using a public key which is made available to everyone.
 It can only be decrypted by an intended recipient who holds the correct private key.